Africa Health Collaborative Research Fund 2026

 Overview of the call

-The key aim of the Health Collaborative Research Fund 2025 (the Fund) is to encourage and provide initial support for the development/expansion of high-quality research activities for Early Career Researchers (ECR) enabling principal investigators to subsequently apply for funding to support the next phase of their joint research that will result in greater impact.
+The key aim of the AHC Research Fund 2026 (the Fund) is to encourage and provide initial support for the development/expansion of high-quality research activities for Early Career Researchers (ECR) enabling principal investigators to subsequently apply for funding to support the next phase of their joint research that will result in greater impact.

-The theme for this year’s grant is Health Systems Strengthening in Primary Health Care (Including public health, community health, and related areas) in Sub-Saharan Africa.
+The theme for this year’s grant is focused on Health Human Resources Policy and Health Financing Policy in Primary Health Care in Sub-Saharan Africa.

 Only ECRs from the following Health Collaborative institutions may apply: “Addis Ababa University, African Institute for Mathematical Sciences, African Leadership University, Amref International University, Ashesi University, Kwame Nkrumah University of Science and Technology, Moi University, University of Cape Town, University of Toronto”